REVEAL Data Privacy Notice for Participants

 - Information about prescriptions

-- Information from NHS registries about your cholesterol levels and the results of diabetes and kidney blood tests.
+- Information about your cholesterol levels and the results of diabetes and kidney blood tests (from health registries).

 3. Why we collect and process your data

 By agreeing to take part in REVEAL, participants accepted that there would be long-term collection of their data.
 The University of Oxford will use this data to study the long-term effects of anacetrapib on vascular events, deaths, and other serious adverse events.
-We will also use your data to research new ways of running clinical trials in the future.
+We will also use your data to research new ways of running clinical trials in the future (ie methodology work).

-We may use information collected about REVEAL participants to help with identifying specific outcomes within NHS Registry data.
+We may use information collected about REVEAL participants to help with identifying specific outcomes within health registry data.
 This could include improving how we identify certain cardiovascular events such as heart attacks and strokes.
-While some of this work will be directly related to the REVEAL trial, it will also be relevant to current and future trials (at the University of Oxford) that rely largely on routine healthcare data provided by NHS Registries to collect information about participants.
+While some of this work will be directly related to the REVEAL trial, it will also be relevant to current and future trials (at the University of Oxford) that rely largely on routine healthcare data provided by health registries to collect information about participants.

 We will only process your personal data for the research purposes for which we collected it, unless we reasonably consider that it needs to be used for another reason that is compatible with the original purpose.
 We will not use your personal data for any form of automated decision-making or public profiling, or any other unrelated purpose.